amoebatron/ESKIMOTRON/README.md

 7. Enter 120 for the frequency (in seconds).
 8. Hit (Y) or (y) to start the program.

-##### Threshold Only
+##### Threshold-Only

-For threshold only trades, enter the trading amount and threshold price as normal, but enter 0 for duration, and 0 for frequency.
+For Threshold-Only trades, enter the trading amount and threshold price as normal, but enter 0 for duration and 0 for frequency.

-##### Time Only
+##### Time-Only

-For time only trades, follow the same steps but simply widen the thresholds to make any trades a practical certainty.
-For example, suppose you wanted to sell on Time Only you would might set the threshold to 99999.
+For Time-Only trades, enter the required duration and frequency, but widen the threshold accordingly.
+For example: If buying, set the threshold to 9999.
+If selling, set the threshold to 0.

 #### Using Email Notifications